 Taryn Grogan

-Taryn Grogan is the Director of Admissions at The Nueva School in Hillsborough/San Mateo, California (PK-12).
-She successfully achieved enrollment goals (from 350 to 900+) over a middle school expansion and launching the new upper school.
-She’s served on the Trustee Finance Committee, Advancement Capital Campaign Team, Marketing and Outreach Committee, and Co-Chair for the CAIS/WASC accreditation process.
-Equity, access, justice and inclusion have been critical areas of focus throughout her personal and professional career.
+Taryn Grogan is the Director of Enrollment and Strategic Engagement at The Nueva School in Hillsborough/San Mateo, California (PK-12).
+She successfully achieved enrollment goals (from 350 to 900+) over a middle school expansion and the launch of the new upper school.
+She served on the Trustee Finance Committee, Advancement Capital Campaign Team, Marketing and Outreach Committee, and Co-Chair for the CAIS/WASC accreditation process.
+Equity, access, justice, and inclusion have been critical areas of focus throughout her personal and professional career.
+As a previous board member and Co-Chair for The People of Color in Independent Schools, Program Coordinator for A Better Chance, and now a leader in various initiatives to support gifted students of color, she is dedicated to championing enrichment opportunities for young people.
 Taryn continues to work with many community-based organizations and brings new programs forward to assist students.
-Nueva’s Summer EXCEL (Excellence, Collaboration, Enrichment, Leadership) for OUSD Black and Latinx students in 1st-3rd grade, the Identifying Gifted Students of Color Conference, and the THRIVE program, supporting enrolled underrepresented students, are three initiatives Taryn co-created to support equity and inclusion in schools and society at large.
-Taryn enjoys family time with her husband, mother, and two young children, future hopeful Greene Scholars.
+The Identifying Gifted Students of Color Conference and the THRIVE program, supporting enrolled underrepresented students, are two initiatives Taryn co-created to support equity and inclusion in schools and society at large.
+Taryn served two terms as a Trustee for The Berkeley School (Berkeley, CA, PreSchool-8), and Board member and Co-Chair for the Bay Area Directors of Admissions (PK-8).
+She is currently a Trustee at Sea Crest School (Halfmoon Bay, PK-8), a member of Twelve Days of Christmas, Inc., and sits on the steering committee for the Bay Area Admissions Directors (9-12).
+Taryn enjoys family time with her husband, mother, and two children, who are themselves Greene Scholars.

 Marvin Dozier